Arlanthir/notes/devices/RaspberryPi.md

 On retropie_setup: `Manage Packages` > `drivers` > `sixaxis` > `Install from source`

+Go to Options and configure the controller timeout.

 Exit RetroPie Setup and return to the EmulationStation Home Screen.

 Launch the `RetroPie` "emulator".
 Select `Bluetooth` > `Register and Connect to Bluetooth Device`.